cloudquery/docs/docs/developers/sdk/testing.md

 There are two main goals to CloudQuery testing framework:

 - Check that the extract(fetch) functioanality is defined correctly and works without errors against real infrastructures.
-- Check the schema definition and all columns resolvers that are defined correctly and the data exists after a successful fetch.
+- Check the schema definition and all column resolvers are defined correctly, the data exists after a successful fetch.

 ### Test flow execution: